eric1foard/quick-budget/README.md

 - DB
 -- How to seed information
 - SignUp
--- Should also log the user in and take them to profile.
+-- Should also log the user in and take them to dashboard.
 - User Controller
 -- get logic out of controller and into models
 -- reduce repitition between user/expense logic